So you want an Executive resume that sets you apart.

 Despite that, it’s extremely important to use the same title in Header that the job you’re applying for uses, because COO and CIO in the same company do absolutely different things.

-It goes without saying that your Header also needs to feature your contact details, but often many applicants restrict themselves only to phone number and email.
+It goes without saying that your Header should include your contact details, but many applicants only give their phone number and email address.

 If you don't have a developed LinkedIn profile, don’t link to an empty one.
 It’s better to link to your personal portfolio website or active membership profile in an authoritative, industry-specific network.